Breast Reconstruction Surgeon Bakersfield and Orange Co

 Call Silhouette Plastic Surgery Institute Today

 If you were recently diagnosed with breast cancer and you’re looking for the best Orange County plastic surgeon to complete your mastectomy and breast reconstruction, look no further.
 Dr. Daneshmand at Silhouette Plastic Surgery Institute has 30 years of experience in giving women the breasts and bodies of their dreams.
 He can do the same for you.
-Call 949-359-8397 today to schedule a free consultation.
+Call 949-359-8397 today to schedule a consultation.

 Check out our breast reconstruction surgery before and after photos!